rlivingsus/misc/AllBooks.md

 - Dreeke, Robin: It's Not all about "me"
 - Drehle, David: The Book of Charlie
 - Driver, Minnie: Managing Expectations
 - Drucker, Peter: The Practice of Management
+- Duchovny, David: Miss Subway
 - Duckworth, Angela: Grit
 - Dumas, Alexandre: Count of Monte Cristo
 - Duncan, Dave: ebook 1) The Reluctant Swordsman